 Final Thoughts

-An excellent testing process not only catches bugs; it also accelerates app development, builds user trust through consistent quality, and ensures long-term app success.
+An excellent mobile testing process catches bugs before users do, accelerates app development, builds user trust through consistent quality, and ensures long-term app success.